The translation of this document is outdated.

 Section 36.
 If more than half of all the councillors of

-the city or municipality council shall, for examination of the
+council chairperson shall, for examination of the issues that

-issues that were to be addressed at such meeting, convene a
+were to be addressed at such meeting, convene a repeat

 changing the agenda for the meeting.

-If the number of city or municipality council councillors
+If the number of councillors of a council referred to in

-mentioned in Section 34 of this Law are absent from the city or
+Section 34 of this Law are absent from the repeat extraordinary

 Minister for Environmental Protection and Regional Development